-The stele is sometimes referred to as the “Israel Stela” because a majority of scholars translate a set of hieroglyphs on the stele as “Israel.”
-The stela represents the earliest text referencing Israel and the only reference from ancient Egypt.
+The Merneptah Stele is sometimes referred to as the “Israel Stela” because a majority of scholars translate a set of hieroglyphs on the stele as “Israel.”
+The stela represents the earliest surviving text referring to Israel, and it is the only reference from ancient Egypt.
 It is one of four known inscriptions that mention Israel and date to the time of ancient Israel and is thus of unique historical importance.

 The name Israel written in hieroglyphs as it appears on the stele (mirror view) in line 27

 The stele was found in Merenptah’s funerary chapel in Thebes, the ancient Egyptian capital.
 The stele is a black granite slab, over 3 meters (10 feet) high, and the inscription says it was carved in the 5th year of Merneptah of the 19th dynasty.

 - A Stele like this one was called a Victory Stele by the Egyptians, a because it boasted military conquests.

 - Merneptah was the son of Ramesses II, and during his time he ruled the dominant superpower of the region.